-IMO Resolution A.747(18) and IMO TM.5/Circ.4 provide for the calculation of a Reduced Gross Tonnage (GT) for qualifying vessels upon request of the vessel owner.
+IMO Resolution A.747(18) and IMO TM.5/Circ.4 provide for the calculation of a Reduced Gross Tonnage (GT_r) for qualifying vessels upon request of the vessel owner.
 Reduced Gross Tonnage is intended to encourage favorable economic treatment of vessels whose designs incorporate specific features.
-For applicable vessels, a remark is included on a qualifying vessel's International Tonnage Certificate (1969), citing the Reduced Gross Tonnage.
-The remark includes the statement that the Reduced Gross Tonnage may be used for the "calculation of tonnage based fees."
+For applicable vessels, a remark is included on a qualifying vessel's International Tonnage Certificate (1969), citing the Reduced Gross Tonnage and referring to the use of Reduced Gross Tonnage for the "calculation of tonnage based fees."
 Reduced Gross Tonnage is calculated as follows: